Zarcolio/flipperzero/README.md

 * PinCodes-top10000-Delay2000.txt - 4 Number pin codes (easy to remember pin codes first) turned into a Ducky script by Create-PwdDictAttack.ps1.
 Waits 2 seconds after each pin code.
 * Website-FF-Android.txt - Opens a website with Firefox (only works when Firefox hasn't been opened).
 * Website-Manual-Android.txt - Opens the default browser, then pauses.
 Manually select the address bar and hit the Run button.
 An awareness message is displayed.
+* ExeFromUsb.txt - Opens an executable from an USB drive you own.

 PowerShell/